The Miller Coulson Academy of Clinical Excellence will accept nominations for its 2023 class early January 2023.

 Nominees will be notified by the Academy late January 2022.
 Clinicians wishing to be considered for membership will be asked to build a clinical portfolio (specific instructions will be provided) that will be reviewed by both internal and external review committees.

-New members will be inducted at our annual Excellence in Patient Care Symposium held VIRTUALLY (zoom) on Monday, October 3, 2022, 8-9:30 AM.
+New members will be inducted at our annual Excellence in Patient Care Symposium held in Fall 2023.